johnwmintz/pinglist/README.md

 # This is my first official git project.
-This project will take a list of IPs
-# and run a ping against each one.
-The command line will display if it is responding or not.
+# This bash script will take a list of IPs from a text file, ping the IPs and return if it is up or down.
 # All of this will be completed with bash scripting.
 # Contact is John Mintz.  john.mintz@gmail.com  twitter @johnwmintz